 Step 3: Focus on Convenience

 Way to go!
 You moved all these fees online (or have a plan in place to gradually move fee types throughout the year).
-Now, the most important thing to do is focus on convenience for parents.
+Now, focus on convenience for parents.
 After all, what’s the point of having a slick online payment process if it’s difficult to use?

 We explain this step with four easy tips: